Find Cheap Auto Insurance Quotes in Your Area

 - Meet with your agent in-person: If your agent is independent, or not affiliated with any particular insurance company, they can not only help cancel your current car insurance policy but also help you find a new policy better suited to your needs.

 - Request assistance from your new insurance provider: If you've switched insurers, your new carrier can help cancel your old car insurance policy.
-The new agent or provider will still need your written signature, prior policy number and date of cancellation.
+The new agent or provider will still need your signature, prior policy number and date of cancellation.

 Cancelling auto insurance without notifying your insurer